Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Counter the multiple-front assault with communication.
 Do what you can to open communications, becoming visible to all audience segments.
 Form personal relationships with important members of the audience.
 Create a sense that "My goodness, Linda couldn't possibly have said that."

 Even if you effectively counter a frame, recognize that you reside in a culture where framers do succeed.
 Another frame is probably just over the horizon.
-First in this series Go to top Top Next issue: Misleading Vividness Next Issue
+Political Framing: Communications First issue in this series Go to top Top Next issue: Misleading Vividness Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info

-For a discussion of the connection between false accusations and confirmation bias, see "Confirmation Bias: Workplace Consequences Part I," Point Lookout for November 23, 2011.
+For a discussion of the connection between false accusations and confirmation bias, see "Confirmation Bias: Workplace Consequences: I," Point Lookout for November 23, 2011.

 Your comments are welcome